craftcms/cms/docs/plugin-settings.md

 }
 ```

 Just note that whatever it returns needs to make sense as something a controller action would return, because that’s exactly what’s happening.
-The `craft\controllers\PluginsController::actionEditPluginSettings()` method returns whatever `getSettingsResponse()` returns directly.
+The <api:craft\controllers\PluginsController::actionEditPluginSettings()> method returns whatever `getSettingsResponse()` returns directly.